 - Savings of a higher score = $67,916

-If you’re struggling with high interest rates, click below to see how ScoreShuttle’s credit-enhancing technology may be able to you improve your credit.
+Finally, if you’re struggling with high interest rates, click below to see how ScoreShuttle’s credit-enhancing technology may be able to you improve your credit.

 Disclaimer: The numbers and scenarios listed above are based on generalized averages and are provided for illustrative purposes only.
 Other factors that may affect the true cost of a loan were not included in the calculations above.
 Your individual calculations will vary depending on the circumstances of your loan.